Jacob-Barhak/MIST/README.txt

 6. VERSION HISTORY:

+MIST Version (0,92,3,0,'MIST') - 1-May-2018:
+	- Fix to the conda build to get the proper version of wxpython

+MIST Version (0,94,5,0,'MIST') - 18-Apr-2018 - Not Made Public:
+	- Minor Fix to Dask run

+MIST Version (0,94,4,0,'MIST') - 14-Apr-2018 - Not Made Public:
+	- Added test for dask parallel execution of multiple simulations

+MIST Version (0,94,3,0,'MIST') - 9-Apr-2018 - Not Made Public:
+	- Port back fixes from versions 0,92,1,0 and 0,92,2,0
+	- Added multiprocess execution option using dask
+	- Minor documentation changes, copyright updates, and spelling fixes

 MIST Version (0,92,2,0,'MIST') - 14-Feb-2018:
 	- This version includes back fixes and not the most advanced version of MIST